Astros scramble after pitchers pounded for 25 runs by Boston

 BOSTON (AP) — Houston’s pitching staff will need to adjust quickly after allowing 25 runs and 32 hits to Boston in the first three games of the AL Championship Series, a barrage that made the loss of injured Lance McCullers Jr. seem acute.

-Kyle Schwarber hit Boston’s third grand slam in an 11-inning span, a drive off starter José Urquidy as part of a six-run second inning in Monday night’s 12-3 rout, which gave the Red Sox a 2-1 series lead.
+Kyle Schwarber hit Boston’s third grand slam in an 11-inning span, a drive off starter José Urquidy as part of a six-run second inning in Monday night’s 12-3 rout that gave the Red Sox a 2-1 series lead.

-Boston hit four home runs, raising the total to nine off Astros pitching, which has a 7.96 ERA.
+Boston hit four home runs, raising its total to nine off Astros pitching, which has a 7.96 ERA.

-Urquidy, pitching on 14 days’ rest, lasted just 1 2/3 innings.
-The Astros’ bullpen has pitched 15 1/3 innings in the last two games, and manager Dusty Baker figures to need to go to relievers early once again in Game 4 on Tuesday night.

-“As long as can go.
-As along as his endurance is fine,” Astros manager Dusty Baker said of Greinke.
+“As long as he can go.
+As long as his endurance is fine,” Baker said of Greinke.

 Greinke is coming off two stints on the injured list last month, one for a positive COVID-19 test and another for neck soreness.
-He’s thrown 49 big league pitches in two total outings over the last four weeks, giving up five home runs in the last 12 1/3 innings.
+He’s thrown 49 big league pitches in two total outings over the past four weeks, giving up five home runs in his last 12 1/3 innings.

 And he hasn’t gotten an out in the sixth inning since Aug.
 23.

-It’s an ominous stat opposite a sizzling Boston lineup that has 18 home runs in its last six games and 20 total this postseason.

 Houston’s 4.06 bullpen ERA was seventh in the AL during the regular season.
-Relievers will have to rebound if the Astros are to extend the series back to Texas.
+The relievers will have to rebound if the Astros are to extend the series back to Texas.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports.